-Line 9.
+- Line 9.
 "Capital gain/loss adjustment."
 If federal taxable income includes capital gains and/or losses (see line 4, Form 1041) complete Wisconsin Schedule WD (Form 2) to determine if an adjustment must be made to arrive at Wisconsin taxable income.
 For example, an adjustment may be required because Wisconsin law allows an exclusion of 60% of capital gain from assets held more than one year.
-You can obtain Schedule WD (Form 2) from any Department of Revenue office.
+You can obtain Schedule WD (Form 2) from any Department of Revenue office. - Line 10.

-Line 10.
 "State income tax refunds."
-Enter refunds of state and local income taxes.
+Enter refunds of state and local income taxes. - Line 11.

-Line 11.
 "Other subtractions."
 Enter on this line any amount which is deductible or exempt from taxation by Wisconsin law and which has been included in the computation of federal taxable income.
-Examples are:

-- a.
+Examples are: - a.
 For deaths occurring between August 1, 1987 and December 31, 1991, expenses of administering an estate not claimed as deductions on the federal fiduciary return and not claimed as a deduction for Wisconsin inheritance tax purposes.
-This modification applies only to nondistributable income. - b.
-Payments received from certain retirement funds exempt from Wisconsin taxation to the extent included in federal income.
+This modification applies only to nondistributable income. - Payments received from certain retirement funds exempt from Wisconsin taxation to the extent included in federal income.
 However, payments received from a tax-sheltered annuity deposit in such retirement systems are taxable.
-(See Wisconsin Form 1 instructions for further details.) - c.
-If you had a Wisconsin net operating loss (NOL) in an earlier year to carry forward to 1997, include the allowable amount on Schedule A. Attach a statement showing how you figured the amount.
+(See Wisconsin Form 1 instructions for further details.)

+- c.
+If you had a Wisconsin net operating loss (NOL) in an earlier year to carry forward to 1999, include the allowable amount on Schedule A. Attach a statement showing how you figured the amount.
 Get Publication 120, Net Operating Losses for Individuals, Estates, and Trusts, from any Department of Revenue office for more details on computing NOL and the allowable deduction. - d.
 Relocation assistance payments received subject to the provisions set forth in Section 32.19, Wisconsin Statutes. - e.
 Transitional adjustments.
-See instruction (c) for line 5.
-Attach schedule. - f.
-Farm loss carryover.
+See instruction (c) for line 5, Schedule A. Attach schedule. - Farm loss carryover.
 See Wisconsin Form 1 instructions for further details. - g.
-Income of nonresidents not subject to Wisconsin tax.
+Income of nonresidents not subject to Wisconsin tax. - h.
+New → To the extent included in federal taxable income, you may subtract any settlement received or gain on asset recovered due to persecution by Nazi Germany or any Axis regime 1933 to 1945.